wal-g/wal-g/docs/Greenplum.md

 ```

 #### Restore only specific databases
 During partial restore wal-g restores only specified databases' files.
-Use 'database' or 'database/namespace.table' as a parameter ('public' namespace can be omitted).
+Use 'database', 'database/namespace.table' or 'database/namespace/table' as a parameter ('public' namespace can be omitted).

 Require files metadata with database names data, which is automatically collected during local backup.
 With remote backup this option does not work.